 Eating directly post-working is the best thing you can do for gains.
 This is the time when muscle protein synthesis is the highest and also when your body is able to utilize all the protein you ingest.
 Massive amounts of protein can be absorbed and utilized directly post-workout.
 Protein also decreases SHBG, which increases free testosterone and also increases IGF-1 (which is an anabolic growth factor).
 The insulin that is then produced (with eating) inhibits muscle catabolism, lowers cortisol, increases free testosterone by lowering SHBG and increases IGF-1, which also increases muscle protein synthesis.
 Eating post-workout also increases androgen receptors (3).
 By eating a meal post-workout, you increase muscle protein synthesis, inhibit muscle catabolism, provide amino acids for hungry muscles, increase androgen receptors, increase free testosterone, thus enhancing testosterone and DHT uptake by the tissue to exert an anabolic effect.

 The problem is that most people have digestive issues and cannot digest and/or utilize all the amino acids from the foods they eat.
-A great way to bypass this is to use very easy digestible protein such as whey or amino acids.
+A great way to bypass this is to use very easily digestible protein such as whey or amino acids.
 Combine some creatine and gelatin with your amino acids or whey to aid in recovery and boost hypertrophy.

 L-carnitine is responsible for transporting long-chain fatty acids into the mitochondria to be used as fuel.
 The form, L-carnitine-L-tartrate (LCLT), has been found to increase androgen receptors.
 Androgen receptors were shown to increase by 15% in 3 weeks with LCLT (4).